OHIO-ECT/ECT-Lab-Introduction/tasks/Task-SSH.md

 3. Ensure that the prompt shows something **similar to**: ``itsvm@ITS-2300-GNS3-000-bc012345``

-4. Open a terminal in the Ubuntu-CLI and retrieve the IP address of that computer.
+4. In Ubuntu-CLI open a terminal and retrieve the IP address of that computer.

 5. In the gHost terminal, run the command: ``ssh itsclass@<Ubuntu-CLI IP>``.
 Replace ```<Ubuntu-CLI IP>``` with the IP found in the previous step.